echocat/gradle-golang-plugin/README.md

     // Location where to place the go toolchain and other assets temporarily cacheRoot = '~/.go' // Path

+    dependencies {
+        // Here you can specify dependencies in Golang familiar way
+        // configuration:
+        //    * build: Required for build and testing
+        //    * test:  Required only for test
+        //    * tool:  Tool required only while build process
+        // packageName: Name of package to import.
+Should be the same as used in source code for import.
+        // version:     Can identify the branchname, commit revisions, ... of a package.
+        <configuration> '<packageName>[:<version>]'
+        // Example: build 'github.com/urfave/cli'
+        // ...

+        // Dependency required only for testing
+        test '<package name>[:<version>]'
+        // ...

+        // Tool dependency required only while build process tool '<package name>[:<version>]'
+        // ...

+        // If true it will always download every dependency also if there are no updates available. forceUpdate = false // Boolean

+        // If true it will delete unknown dependencies on clean task. deleteUnknownDependencies = true // Boolean

+        // If true it will delete all dependencies on clean task. deleteAllCachedDependenciesOnClean = false // Boolean

+        // Directory where to cache all dependencies in. dependencyCache = 'vendor' // Path
+    }

     build {
         // GOPATH to use for build.
         // Will be replaced with a temporary one if useTemporaryGopath is set to true.